 Many staff will work primarily for one company within the Group.
 Managers should be aware, therefore, that individuals may require advice and guidance on regulatory questions if they are contributing to a platform that is outside their usual sphere of operations.

-If you have any queries about relevant regulations or legal matters, please contact the managing editor’s office or legal department as appropriate.
+If you have any queries about relevant regulations or legal matters, please contact the managing editor’s office or head of legal as appropriate.

 The public interest

 Breaking rules can sometimes be justified where there is a legitimate 'public interest' in publishing a story.
 This can include such things as detecting or exposing crime or impropriety, protecting the security of the general public and preventing people and communities from being misled by the behaviour of another individual or organisation.
 The public interest is not, of course, the same thing as ‘being interesting to the public’.
 Context is vital to making judgements about what might be in the public interest.